 Bhutan levies fees depending on the number of nights you plan to stay there and your home country.
 This fee is called the "Sustainable Development Fee," and it does not include any other expenses like accommodation or transport, or food (like it used to before the pandemic).

 Indians do not need a visa to visit Bhutan.
 This is because of the 1949 treaty signed between the two countries which allows free movement of Indians in Bhutan and vice-versa.
 In fact, the same applies to travelers from Bangladesh and Maldives.

 However, Indians need to pay a sustainable development fee of INR1,200 (USD17) per day.

 Children below the age of 5 needn’t pay any entry charges, and children from the age of 6 to 12 will be required to pay a fee of INR 600 per day.

-These charges called Sustainable Development Fee (SDF) is to help the government maintain the tourist traffic and regulate tourism from India, Maldives and Bangladesh.
+These charges, called Sustainable Development Fees (SDF) is to help the government maintain the tourist traffic and regulate tourism from India, Maldives, and Bangladesh.

-This permit is only valid for Phuentsholing, Paro and Thimpu.
-To travel beyond these three destinations, one has to extend its permit from the immigration office in Thimpu.
+This permit is only valid for Phuentsholing, Paro, and Thimpu.
+To travel beyond these three destinations, one has to extend the permit from the immigration office in Thimpu.
 Also, if one needs to extend the stay beyond 7 days, it can be done in the immigration office of Thimpu as well.